FinancialMarkets/5MinuteFinance/README.md

 ## How to contribute.

 You can contribute with very little knowledge of Git/GitHub, and no knowledge of R/Shiny.
 All you need is a GitHub account.
+We have posted a set of three video tutorials below which will help you get started.

+**Tutorials:**

-The easiest way to start contributing is to use the edit-in-browser feature in each file.
+-  The easiest way to start contributing is to use the edit-in-browser feature in each file.
 [We posted a short video tutorial on how to do this here.](https://www.youtube.com/watch?v=iVC9UKkaiko)

+-  This video shows how [to contribute using the command line on mac/linux](https://www.youtube.com/watch?v=pII-Jop07yM).

+-  This video shows how [to contribute using the RStudio IDE](https://www.youtube.com/watch?v=4zDQSibnyzM).

 We'll continue to add tutorials here to help make contributing easy.
 You can also get started with [GitHub's excellent list of documentation](https://help.github.com/articles/good-resources-for-learning-git-and-github).